sayomakinwa/NLP-GenSim-Word-Sense-Embeddings/README.md

 Spearman([7.35, 7.46, 7.62], [0.452, 0.784, 0.643]) = 0.5
 ```

+The word similarity task is implemented in `code/score.py` and only the `spearman()` function needs to be called with path to the test dataset and the path to the saved sense embeddings.

 See how all the parts are work together in [the notebook](code/unigrams_only_notebook.ipynb)